stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 * [Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)
 * [.NET Core SDK](https://www.microsoft.com/net/core#windows)

-Let's create an ASP.NET Core app named ***APPX*** and add a Dockerfile in the root directory.
+Let's start by creating an ASP.NET Core app named ***APPX*** and adding a Dockerfile in the root directory.
-If you'll use the [Yeoman generator for ASP.NET](https://github.com/omnisharp/generator-aspnet) the Dockefile will be generated for you.
+If you'll use [Yeoman generator for ASP.NET](https://github.com/omnisharp/generator-aspnet) the Dockefile will be generated for you.

 ```
 FROM microsoft/dotnet:latest